-If you complain in writing, by letter, fax or email, we aim to respond within 20 working days.
-If it is not posssible to give you a full reply within this time (for example, if your complaint requires more detailed investigation), we will tell you what is being done and when you can expect a full response.
+If you complain in writing, we aim to respond within 20 working days.
+If it is not possible to give you a full reply within this time (for example, if your complaint requires more detailed investigation), we will tell you what is being done and when you can expect a full response.

 We will acknowledge where things could have been done better, and tell you what will be done to avoid the same thing happening again.
 Equally, if we do not uphold your complaint, we will let you know why.

 Our response to you will include details of what to do if you believe your complaint has not been dealt with properly.
-You should start by contacting us again, asking for your complaint to be passed on to a more senior member of staff.
+You should start by contacting us again and asking for your complaint to be passed on to a more senior member of staff.